Quebecair Flight 255: Emergency response

 At the time, the former city of Sainte-Foy (now a part of Quebec City) had emergency plans prepared in the event of a crash at or near the airport.
 However, a few unforeseen circumstances somewhat hampered the efficiency and the swiftness of the operations.
 The first setback occurred about 10 minutes after help first arrived on the scene, when one of the wings' fuel tank exploded, generating an intense, 15 meters-high (50 ft) burst of flames which forced the rescuers to back away momentarily.

 Rescue efforts were further hindered by the lack of a proper, direct road access to the field.
-The fact that the event occurred in late march also meant that the thawing soil and the snowmelt made the ground too soft and muddy for heavy emergency vehicles to venture on.
+The fact that the event occurred in late March also meant that the thawing soil and the snowmelt made the ground too soft and muddy for heavy emergency vehicles to venture on.
 A fire truck attempted to reach the burning debris soon after the crash, but got stuck and had to be pulled out later by a road grader.
 The police eventually had to bring in tracked vehicles as it soon became clear that it would be the fastest and most efficient way to ferry the injured, the dead, first responders, as well as tools and supplies up and down the field.

 Survivors and victims

 Despite these problems and the intensity of the fire, 19 out of the 24 people (crew included) who were on the plane were pulled from the wreckage, most of them badly injured.
-They all were on their way to the hospital within half an hour.
+All were on their way to the nearest hospitals within half an hour.
 11 were brought to the Centre hospitalier de l'Université Laval (CHUL) but 6 of them died on the way or shortly after their arrival.
 The remaining 8 were brought to Hôpital Laval, out of which only 2 survived.
 Two passengers, as well as the entire crew, consisting of Pilot André Bessette (a former Canadian Air Force pilot), First Officer Alain Willaume and flight attendant Danielle Ouellette were killed on impact.
 Bessette and Willaume's bodies were the last to be pulled out of the wreckage, the following morning.
 According to a survivor, (Note: Johanne de Montigny M.A.Ps., a survivor of the crash who sustained many severe injuries.
 Her recollections about the accident have often been cited over the years in French Canadian media.
 She was 29 years old at the time.
 The near-death experience she went through incited her to become a psychologist specialized in palliative care.) a man died on the plane right before the crash, possibly from a heart attack or some other undefined cause.